edthedev/edthedev.github.io/slides/adopting_code_review.md

 - Request lots of reviewers: No one sees a pull request until reviewers are assigned.
 - Feel free to request reviewers from other teams.
-- Teams commit to providing additional reviewers when requested by pull request.
 - Add the GitHub Teams reminder bot to all repositories.
 - You are encouraged to remind colleagues of your open pull request.
-- Be available in chat to discuss the code.
 - Always mention any ready-for-review unreviewed code during your daily stand-up.
-- Teams should commit to reviewing unreviewed code daily.
 - Some feedback merits opening a new issue, to keep the current pull request simple.